lavishay-technion/ansible_shallow/01_setup/README.md

 ```
   - In case you are using RedHat based Linux distro, like Fedora, Rocky and Alma, the above command should work in same manner.
   - With RedHat itself, it will require you to use license which you need to purchase
-  - while with Windows, Please install Docker-Desktop.
+  - While with Windows, Please install Docker-Desktop.
-  - In case of MacOS, Docker-Desktop is the latest .
+  - In case of MacOS, Docker-Desktop is the solution at the moment, yet it changes rapidly, thus do ask instructor on the matter.

 > `[!]` Note: I, myself am using Linux distribution, in case you use something else, there should not be too much of the difference, yet that is the price of learning: adaptation to the unknown.

-> `[!]` Note: You should try to use docker project from [here](https://gitlab.com/silent-mobius/ansible-compose.git)
+> `[!]` Note: You should try to use docker project from the course repository under folder named `99_misc/setup/docker` or from [gitlab repository here](https://gitlab.com/silent-mobius/ansible-compose.git)

+---

+# The Playground

+The docker lab itself consist of `anisble-host` container, where we will be practicing, running, testing and validating our ansible configurations.
+All the code management, version control and code will be done on this very container, and the files saved will be outputted on your pc/laptop/environment under folder `99_misc/setup/docker/ansible`.
+Additionally we will have four more containers, of `debian` and `rockylinux`, that will appear as vm's or remotely connected web/database/application servers, as you have in most of the environments in different organizations.
+The main idea behind this containerized playground is to provide as with practice environment that is able to look like deployment platform, for us to practice and implement various parts of `ansible`.
+The playgound is reporoducable so you may practice on your own when even you wish.

+#### Are there any other places to practice `ansible` ?

+Yes - As mentioned, `ansible` was purchased by RedHat in 2015 and they can provide you with practice labs for their certifications, as well as other companies and self-employed instructors that teach the same course, via udemy, kodekloud, katakode, diveinto and so on ...

+The main goal it to practice, theories fine, but with no hands on they fly away like birds in winter...

 ---